-Being a reporter, before all else, is about doing research.
-It's about digging into numbers and finding the data that is most relevant and has the most impact on readers, listeners, and viewers.
-After that, it is about being able to tell the story in a way that shows the intended audience how that data affects them.
-It can be a challenging and exciting job, and one day rarely is like the next.
-However, it can be difficult work that often leads to unpopular stories and negative feedback, and it rarely pays well compared to other jobs that require similar skills.
+Working as a reporter can be a challenging and exciting job, and one day rarely is like the next.
+However, it can also be difficult work that often leads to unpopular stories and negative feedback, and it rarely pays well compared to other jobs that require similar skills.

 While the job of researching the news is the same as it always has been, different media allow for different means of storytelling.
 Print lends itself to longer, more in-depth stories and detailed reflection on events and their impact.
-Television and radio have allowed to reporters to bring stories to audiences as they are happening.
+Television and radio, meanwhile, has allowed reporters to bring stories to audiences as they are happening.

 While part of the excitement of being a reporter stems from new and different stories to cover each day, that also can be physically and emotionally draining because it leads to inconsistent work schedules and the need to be on call to cover major news events as they happen.
 Even the most dedicated reporters occasionally will dread hearing the phone ring, knowing it means their night or weekend is about to be consumed by work.

-This also is a challenge for reporters or for those trying to break into the field, and it might be significantly larger than any other challenge reporters face.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for reporters and correspondents is expected to decline by 10 percent during the decade from 2016-2026.
-This is a significant decline compared to the 7 percent growth projected for all occupations during that decade.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for reporters and correspondents is expected to decline by 10 percent in the years leading to 2028.
+This is a significant decline compared to the 7 percent growth projected for all occupations during that time period.

 Education and Experience